 - Gear: Gill Offshore SD Jacket + Patagonia Torrentshell Packable Pants

-- Outcome: Survived 4‑day downpour with zero leaks; gear dried quickly in shelter for next outing.
+- Outcome: Withstood 4 days of heavy rain without leaks; gear dried quickly in a shelter for subsequent outings.

 7.1 Single-Layer Solutions